 Simon Markow cleared 5-feet 4-inches in his first-ever attempts at the high jump.

-Bradley, Foster & Sargent

-OUR TOWNS

-Left, wood fuel is loaded into an Eclipse steam engine as the machine fires up.

-Steam power meets spring showers

-By Lans Christensen

-KENT - Connecticut Antique Machinery Association opened the season with

-H. RY.
-CO.

-its Spring Power-Up on Saturday, April 26, and Sunday, April 27.
-Intermittent rain showers kept crowds to a minimum on Saturday, while Sunday brought strong winds and chilly 50-degree temperatures.
-Despite its smaller scale compared to CAMA's fall festival, the Power-Up had plenty of steam-pumping and chug-chugging machinerv in full operation.
+OUR TOWNS Steam power meets spring showers By Lans Christensen KENT - Connecticut Antique Machinery Association opened the season with its Spring Power-Up on Saturday, April 26, and Sunday, April 27.
+Intermittent rain showers kept crowds to a minimum on Saturday, while Sunday brought strong winds and chilly 50-degree tempera- Despite its smaller scale compared to CAMA's fall festival, the Power-Up had plenty of steam-pumping and chug-chugging machinery in full operation.
 The tag sale area was downscaled by weather, but enough vendors were there to give everyone a chance to find that must-have rarity.